 By: Paul Chen - Hanwei

-Although Basket-Hilt swords appeared throughout Britain from the mid-sixteenth century on, their association with the seventeenth and eighteenth century Scottish highlander has become legendary.
-Our Basket-Hilt Broadsword, replicated from an original in the collection of the Royal Armouries in England, carries a typical Glasgow-style hilt from the mid-18th century.
+This Basket-Hilt Broadsword was replicated from an original in the collection of the Royal Armouries in England.
+It carries a typical Glasgow style hilt from around the mid-18th century.
 It is likely that the blade of the original sword, marked "Andrea Ferara", was made in Germany a century earlier and re-hilted as basket designs were refined.
 The hilt is crafted from stainless steel, to minimize maintenance, The high-carbon steel sword blade is nicely polished.
 The grip of the broadsword is covered with wire-wrapped genuine rayskin and the basket liner is crafted in fabric-covered leather.

 4/5 average from 1 reviews

 "Exellent product, very well made and good balance but there is a small grinder mark on the pommel " -Eric (4/5)